Crysipol/Crysipol/README.md

 ### Hi there 👋
-I am a first year Computer Science Student At Hunter College.
+I am a second year Computer Science Student At Hunter College.
 My interests include making websites and making games in Unity.

 <!--
 **Crysipol/Crysipol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.